 From the Director's Desk

-The Violence Research and Awareness Association is open to all students (undergraduate and graduate students in any major) and more information on this dynamic organization is available at https://violenceresearch.wvu.edu/violence-research-awareness-association
+The Violence Research and Awareness Association (VRAA) was created by WVU students and continues to work closely with the Center.
+VRAA is open to all students (undergraduate and graduate students in any major) and more information about its important work is available at https://violenceresearch.wvu.edu/violence-research-awareness-association.

-We thank you for visiting the Center’s Web site and we wish you all the best for the summer.
+Thank you for visiting the Center’s Web site and please contact us if you would like more information about Center affiliates and the work they do.
+All the best for the summer!